Davsan88/guidesAndNotes/aws_practitioner.md

 Regions provide localized services within specific geographic areas, while global services, such as IAM, Route 53, and CloudFront, operate across multiple regions.

+### Availability Zones

+Availability Zones (AZs) are distinct locations within a region, each with independent power, cooling, and networking, providing high availability and fault tolerance.